ray-project/ray/doc/source/using-ray-on-a-cluster.rst

 Deploying Ray on a Cluster
 --------------------------

-This section assumes that you have a cluster running and that the node in the cluster can communicate with each other.
+This section assumes that you have a cluster running and that the nodes in the cluster can communicate with each other.
 It also assumes that Ray is installed on each machine.
 To install Ray, follow the instructions for `installation on Ubuntu`_.